Chairman’s corporate governance statement

 The Board has considered how each principle is applied and provides below an explanation of the approach taken in relation to each principle and how they support the Company’s medium to long-term success.

-In January 2018, the Board has introduced a rolling Board agenda plan to ensure that all matters which the Board should consider each year are addressed.
+The board has a rolling Board agenda to ensure that all matters which the Board should consider each year are addressed.
 This allows for presentations from senior management so that the Board benefits from wider input than the Executive Directors.

-The Company had not previously included a Finance & Audit Committee Report in its Annual Report and Accounts, but will do so for the 2018 Annual Report and Accounts.
+The Company included a Finance & Audit Committee Report in its 2018 Annual Report and Accounts.

 The Board has also carried out a formal review of its effectiveness for the first time in January 2019, which is reported on below under Principle 7.

 The Board considers that it does not depart from any of the principles of the Code.

 PRINCIPLE 1: Establish a strategy and business model which promote long-term value for shareholders

 Microsaic’s strategic aim is to capitalise on its strengths in point of need MS detection, and access high-growth and emerging life science applications.
 The Company intends to achieve its strategy with a business model built on customer focus and technology innovation.

 Microsaic’s core strengths are its technical and product development capabilities and its experience in working with OEM partners to co-develop integrated separation and detection systems.

 The Company derives revenues from R&D collaboration agreements, sale of products, sale of consumables and spare parts, and service and support income.